cognitiveailab/TextWorldExpress/README.md

 java -Xmx4g -cp textworld_express/textworld-express-1.0.0.jar textworldexpress.benchmark.BenchmarkPrecrawledPath
 ```

-For extra speed, a threaded precrawled path benchmark:
+For extra speed, a threaded precrawled path benchmark (where here, change `32` to the desired number of threads):
 ```
+# From the root directory of the TextWorldExpress github repository
+java -Xmx4g -cp textworld_express/textworld-express-1.0.0.jar textworldexpress.benchmark.BenchmarkPrecrawledPathThreaded 32
 ```